synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 new writer should there be a file switch, causing `w.internal.len()` to be 0 instead of the actual length.

+Using the `len` field, the writer determines whether a file cutoff is needed.
+Note that this step is race-free because `len` may be only updated via `Write`, which is not to be called concurrently.

-Using the length of an offset information of the `TrackedWriterCloser`, the index is inserted with the new pointer under an exclusive lock
+Using the length and offset information of the `TrackedWriterCloser`, the index is inserted with the new pointer under an exclusive lock, therefore race-free.
+After the insertion, the writer may switch files, changing the `fileKey`, `internal`, `fileSize` fields.
+This is the same race condition as mentioned before (#2), where other `Commit` calls read from this modified field.

+**Race condition #2**: domain/writer: `Commit` modifies fields that other `Commit` calls may use.

+**Recommended fix**: Disallow concurrent calls to `Commit` – in addition to guaranteeing exclusivity, it also does not make sense to make parallel calls to `Commit` if they all have the same underlying data as `Write` may not be called concurrently.

 ### 4.2.2 Reading